leciojor/agent-translation-pipeline/README.md

 ### AGENT TRANSLATION PIPELINE  ###

-# First Steps To Execute the Pipeline Logic:
+# Steps To Execute the Pipeline Logic:

 * install the dependencies from requirements.txt
 * add one .env file to the root folder with the following format: